 Breast Augmentation & Implant Gallery

 You can find several before and after pictures of our previous breast augmentation patients below.
-Please be warned, images contain nudity for educational purposes.
+Please be warned that the images contain nudity for educational purposes.

 See our dedicated procedure page for more information about breast augmentation and to book a consultation.

 This patient was a slender Asian female.
-We added a 270 CC saline implant to enhance but not overpower her chest.
+We added 270cc saline implants to enhance, but not overpower, her chest.

 This patient wanted a volume that would balance with her frame and an implant that would compliment her hips.
 To achieve her goals, we added sub-muscular, saline 330 CC implants.
 Note how the curve of the implant balances with the curve of the hip.

 This patient had 339 CC submuscular implants, which restored fullness to the upper portion of the breast without looking unnatural.
 The diameter of the implant gives some curvature under the arms, complementing the shape of the hips.

 This patient was a postpartum woman.
 We added submuscular gel implants.
 Additionally, a periareolar lift was used to change the shape of the mildly conical breasts.

 This patient had 371cc sub-glandular gel implants placed through the areola.

 This patient had 425cc HP implants, which look slightly more “implanty” on her slender and muscular frame.